jspawar80/fastapi-celery/README.md

 ### Accessing Services

 1. Port Forwarding for FastAPI:
-Open a new terminal to set up port forwarding to access FastAPI for testing purposes.
+Open a new terminal to set up port forwarding to access FastAPI(Swagger UI).

 ```
 kubectl port-forward svc/fastapi-service 8000:8000